smford/eeh-esp32-rfid/README.md

 - Make while (true) loop better and more logical, while (true) loop + break is for when an already existing card is still present
 - Creat a generic shipMetric(String metricname, String metricvalue) function rather than individual ship* functions
 - Make the api call responses cleaner, maybe json or plain text, some are currently html
-- Change from using Strings library to standard strings
 - Make parsing of json data presented in to the web interface safer: https://www.w3schools.com/js/js_json_parse.asp
 - Merge /backlighton and /backlightoff into /backlight?state=on/off